Galerie Richard

 The Centre Pompidou Metz presents works by Dionisio GONZÁLEZ on the exhibition “Les Portes du Possible, art & science-fiction” from November 5 to April 10, 2023.

-We inform you that Joseph Nechvatal exhibits at the Centre Pompidou during the exhibition Who You Staring At?: Visual culture of the no wave stage in the 1970s and 1980s February 1 – May 1, 2023.
+Joseph NECHVATAL exhibits at the Centre Pompidou during the exhibition Who You Staring At?: Visual culture of the no wave stage in the 1970s and 1980s February 1 – May 1, 2023.Space of Collections film, video, sound and digital works

 Centre Pompidou Museum, level 4